Concerts are held outdoors on the grass, or inside the hall. The normal inside limit is 150, outside > 350 (45 and 175 respectively for COVID).

-- Our overall objective is to balance the interests of everyone – audience and artists, when we prepare the room and to maintain an enjoyable, manageable and safe environment
+- Our overall objective is to balance the interests of everyone – audience and artists to maintain an enjoyable, manageable and safe environment

 Book Early To Avoid Disappointment:

-- Remember how lucky we are to get artists of this calibre in our own backyard
+- We are lucky to get high calibre artists in our own backyard

 - We’d hate for you to turn up and not be able to get in, especially as UL is a reasonable drive for most people